 |

-The seasonal influenza market has been comprehensively analyzed in IMARC's new report titled "Seasonal Influenza Market: Epidemiology, Industry Trends, Share, Size, Growth, Opportunity, and Forecast 2024-2034".
+The seasonal influenza market has been comprehensively analyzed in IMARC's new report titled "Seasonal Influenza Market Size, Epidemiology, In-Market Drugs Sales, Pipeline Therapies, and Regional Outlook 2025-2035".
 Seasonal influenza, commonly referred to as flu, is a contagious respiratory disorder caused by the influenza viruses.
 It typically occurs in seasonal outbreaks, mainly during the fall and winter months in temperate regions.
 This condition spreads through respiratory droplets when an infected person coughs, sneezes, or talks.
 It can also be transmitted by coming into contact with contaminated surfaces and then touching the mouth, nose, or eyes.
 The common symptoms of this ailment include fever, body aches, runny or stuffy nose, fatigue, cough, loss of appetite, weakness, diarrhea, sore throat, vomiting, nausea, chills, headaches, etc. The diagnosis of seasonal influenza typically involves a combination of a medical history review, clinical feature assessment, and laboratory procedures.
 During an initial exam, the healthcare provider may evaluate lung function and check for other physical indicators of respiratory illness.
 Additionally, rapid influenza diagnostic tests (RIDTs) are recommended to validate the presence of viral antigens in patients.
 Numerous molecular techniques, such as reverse transcription-polymerase chain reaction and nucleic acid amplification tests, are further utilized to obtain details about viral load and strain characterization.

 The increasing cases of airborne diseases due to various factors, including cold weather, dry air, enhanced crowding in enclosed spaces, etc., are primarily driving the seasonal influenza market.
 In addition to this, the rising prevalence of weakened immunity that can impair the respiratory tract's natural defense mechanisms, making individuals more susceptible to viral infections, is also creating a positive outlook for the market.
 Moreover, the widespread adoption of effective antiviral drugs, like oseltamivir, zanamivir, peramivir, etc., to reduce the severity and duration of flu symptoms among patients is further bolstering the market growth.
 Apart from this, the inflating application of saline nasal spray, which works by flushing out mucus and irritants from the nasal passages to relieve congestion, minimize post-nasal drip, and alleviate sinus discomfort, is acting as another significant growth-inducing factor.
 Additionally, the emerging popularity of chemoprophylaxis techniques, since they can effectively reduce the risk of acquiring viral infections, thereby slowing down the spread of the disease, is expected to drive the seasonal influenza market during the forecast period.

 IMARC Group's new report provides an exhaustive analysis of the seasonal influenza market in the United States, EU4 (Germany, Spain, Italy, and France), United Kingdom, and Japan.
 This includes treatment practices, in-market, and pipeline drugs, share of individual therapies, market performance across the seven major markets, market performance of key companies and their drugs, etc. The report also provides the current and future patient pool across the seven major markets.
 According to the report, the United States has the largest patient pool for seasonal influenza and also represents the largest market for its treatment.
 Furthermore, the current treatment practice/algorithm, market drivers, challenges, opportunities, reimbursement scenario, unmet medical needs, etc., have also been provided in the report.
-This report is a must-read for manufacturers, investors, business strategists, researchers, consultants, and all those who have any kind of stake or are planning to foray into the seasonal influenza market in any manner.
+This report is a must-read for manufacturers, investors, business strategists, researchers, consultants, and all those with a stake in or planning to enter the seasonal influenza market in any capacity.

 VXA-A1.1 is an oral influenza vaccination tablet created by Vaxart, Inc. It is a replication-defective adenovirus type-5 vaccine expressing influenza hemagglutinin.
-VXA-A1.1 demonstrated that the vaccine was well-tolerated and offered immunity against viral shedding, exceeding the efficiency of an established intramuscular vaccination.
+It appears to protect against influenza through a combination of B cell and T cell responses, specifically with the induction of antibody-secreting cells producing hemagglutinin (HA)-specific IgA.

 Time Period of the Study